hughsie/uefi-sbom-best-practices/index.rst

 Only the entity with the source code tree and the config files used to build it (usually the IBV or ODM) has all the information required to know whether a given EFI binary is affected by a specific vulnerability.

 If our aim is to find out if a specific firmware is vulnerable to a specific security issue, there are only three ways to solve this without access to a complete SBoM:

 - The end-user asks the *component vendor*, who finds the firmware version, checks out the source code for that revision, then looks for affected code, and replies with the answer.
 - The *component vendor* proactively passes detailed vulnerability status and remediation info to the immediate downstream supply chain partner, who then in turn proactively passes this down to each customer.
 - The *component vendor* shares the code and the config to the customer and assumes the customer can work it out themselves.

 We consider these ways to be clearly unsatisfactory.
-Therefore, both *component* and *platform vendors* **SHOULD** upload the SBoM to a trusted neutral entity, allowing multiple customers and end-users to query the information.
+Therefore, both *component vendors* and *platform vendors* **SHOULD** upload the SBoM to a trusted neutral entity, allowing multiple customers and end-users to query the information.
 The neutral entity **MAY** also process additional trusted VEX data directly from *component vendors*, which allows *firmware* to automatically be marked as *affected* or *not affected* without direct involvement of the *firmware vendor*.

 Vendors writing VEX rules MUST use the same identifier as used in the SBoM.
-VEX product IDs are specified using PURL, and the GUID **MUST** be used as the component name.
+VEX product IDs are specified using `PURL <https://en.wikipedia.org/wiki/Persistent_uniform_resource_locator>`_, and the GUID **MUST** be used as the component name.
 Where a semantic version is required it **MAY** also be specified.

 For example: